umbraco/rfcs/cms/0027-the-future-of-search.md

 ## Summary

-This RFC proposes a new search and indexing abstraction for Umbraco, replacing the current Examine-based implementation.
+This RFC proposes a new search and indexing abstraction for Umbraco.
 This new architecture aims to address limitations with network drive hosting, simplify integrations with advanced search providers, and optimize the index rebuilding process for increased performance.
 The proposed abstraction will allow for the use of different search providers, offering greater flexibility and scalability.
 It outlines details for both indexing and searching, covering aspects like content variance, protected content, full-text search, filtering, faceting, and an extensible architecture.